San Pedro (Chile volcano): Eruptive history

 San Pedro formed in two stages, which are known as the Old Cone and the Young Cone.
 The Old Cone was formed by lava and scoria and later largely buried by glacial, mudflows and volcanic deposits of the Young Cone; it forms about 80% of the volume of the present-day San Pedro edifice.
 One date has been obtained on Old Cone lavas by argon-argon dating: 160,000 years ago.
 After activity of the Old Cone ceased, glacial and fluvial erosion dissected San Pedro until the large sector collapse occurred.
 The so-called "white airfall" with a volume of 2.5 km3 as well as pyroclastic flows on the western summit may have been erupted during the collapse but this is uncertain.

 Activity of the Young Cone began after the collapse within the scar left by the failure of the edifice.
 This activity involved the extrusion of four groups of lavas of both andesitic and dacitic composition as well as lava domes and one pumice flow.
 Apparently, the emission of each lava unit was preceded by explosive eruptions which formed pyroclastic flows.
 Argon-argon dating on one of these units has yielded an age of 100,000 ± 35,000 years ago.
 Radiometric and surface-exposure dating has yielded ages of between 110,000 and 56,000 years ago for La Poruña; it was previously proposed that this cone formed in the late 19th century.
 The La Poruña cone formed in two separate eruptions, each of which yielded a long lava flow; the second eruption remains undated.
 The southwest dome is of comparable age to La Poruña, 107,000 ± 12 years ago.
 In general, dates obtained by argon-argon dating range from 168,000 to 68,000 years ago.
 The entry of mafic magma at depth about 100,000 years ago may have stimulated the occurrence of eruptions not only at San Pedro but also at neighbouring volcanoes.

-A large eruption covered parts of the upper edifice with scoria about 15,000 years before present.
+A large eruption covered parts of the upper edifice with scoria about 15,000 years ago.
 The Plinian eruption was even more recent, occurring about 10,000 years ago (10,085 ± 45 radiocarbon years ago).
 After this event four small lava domes formed in the summit region, and partly underwent collapse forming hot avalanche deposits; it is possible that the 1901 eruption was one of these lava dome forming events.